zappingseb/shinymetaTest/README.md

 ## Why reproducibility?

+The example shown here is a typical analysis in clinical studies.
+Though the data is totally randomized.

-The example shown here contains an analysis that could be performed for a clinical study.
-Maybe someone wants to see different plots for different events and just take the best one into a study report.
+For the clinical study the biostatistician wants to see different plots for different events.
+He wants to take the one with the highest impact into the study report.
 This study report will be send to authorities like [**FDA**](https://en.wikipedia.org/wiki/Food_and_Drug_Administration).
 The **FDA** would like to see how the plot was produced and which data went in.
 The reproducibility feature would allow the **FDA** to create the plot themselves by having the app or the report + code.